lironbard/NotesApp/README.md

 - Just type you name at the input field.
 - Type your note content and click to add your note to the list
 - Your note is now add to the notes list with timestamp.
+- You can delete a note by clicking on the X button.

 Have Fun!